ady7ady7/career-log/README.md

 The current main goal is to grasp data analyst's skillset, and the main areas of focus are SQL and Power BI, and later I might focus more on Python (it would be nice to practice it regularly, since I already have experience).
 I might also work on simple ETL pipelines in Python that will feed my database with data.
-As for the database, I might simply use local storage, and for testing conneciton purposes I might be using my PostgreSQL from DigitalOcean, mainly used as a storage for the market data I'm regularly collecting.
+As for the database, I might simply use local storage, and for testing connection purposes I might be using my PostgreSQL from DigitalOcean, mainly used as a storage for the market data I'm regularly collecting.

 The goal here is not to create big data applications, but rather learn, test, and develop working solutions in a small scale.
 I might be using AI after working on a given project to evaluate the code.